All Episodes

 And that's how your media is.

-And and this, by the way, then it becomes exactly what they're gonna put on TV all day and all night, and it's and it's not gonna matter.
+And this, by the way, then it becomes exactly what they're going to put on TV all day and all night, and it's not going to matter.

 It is so unbelievable to me.

-It goes, a lawyer for Donald Trump broached the idea of Mr. Trump pardoning two of his former top advisors, Michael Flynn and Paul Manafort with with their lawyers last year, according to three people with knowledge of the discussions.
+It goes, a lawyer for Donald Trump broached the idea of Mr. Trump pardoning two of his former top advisors, Michael Flynn and Paul Manafort, with their lawyers last year, according to three people with knowledge of the discussions.

 It sounds on the surface implausible and impossible.